voronkovich/ctrlp-nerdtree.vim/README.md

 :CtrlPNerdTree
 ```

-By default plugin ignore hidden directories.
-You change this by adding:
+By default the plugin ignores hidden directories.
+You can change this by adding:

 ```vim
 let g:ctrlp_nerdtree_show_hidden = 1